The Arabic School’s master’s degree program offers two academic tracks—a general track in Arabic studies and the Arabic language pedagogy track.

 Each track includes units equivalent to three semester course hours at a regular academic-year program.
 To earn a master’s degree, students must successfully complete a total of 12 units in the appropriate areas within a 10-year period.

-After the initial summer, MA degree candidates may transfer up to three courses toward the degree.
+After the initial summer, master’s degree candidates may transfer up to three courses toward the degree.
 A transfer course must meet certain requirements and be approved in advance (before the course is taken) by the director and registrar.

 General Arabic Studies Track